Mjz86/c_colon/README.md

 7. safe with rare  borrowing errors:

-theres no traditional borrowing in express colon , because refrences aren't allowed,  only value oriented reference-like alternatives are, this is because most simple objectives can be achieved soly via containers, dynamic refrencing containers and value types, while the underlying c colon has borrowing rules,  express colon programs still dont need lifetime anotations ( the c colon libraries however probably do)
+theres no traditional borrowing in express colon , because refrences aren't allowed,  only value oriented reference-like alternatives are, this is because most simple objectives can be achieved soly via containers, dynamic refrencing containers and value types, the express colon language also tends to look more functional than its c colon counterparts,  many changes to heap variables happening in monadic like fashion if they are garded via a mutex, or value based of they are easily movable and copyable, while the underlying c colon has borrowing rules,  express colon programs still dont need lifetime anotations ( the c colon libraries however probably do)